tejas0306/arbitration/FIX_RENDER_DEPLOYMENT.md

 3. **TypeScript Error**: Error in health check implementation
 4. **Module Import Error**: Non-existent module import
 5. **Build Output Path**: The build output is in dist/src/main.js instead of dist/main.js
+6. **Network Binding**: Application not binding to all interfaces for external connections

 ## Changes Made